liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/docs/README.md

 > 👀 Please note that currently, there are two version lines for the JS Toolkit known as `1.x` and `2.x`.
 > The former one (`1.x`) is discouraged, as it has some drawbacks in its design that prevents it from fulfilling all developer needs, so we encourage you to switch to `2.x` as soon as possible to avoid problems.
 Follow [this link](./Migrating-bundler-from-1.x-to-2.x.md) to get more information on how to perform that task.

-You can file any bug related to this project in the [issues page](https://github.com/liferay/liferay-js-toolkit/issues).
+You can file any bug related to this project in the [issues page](https://github.com/liferay/liferay-frontend-projects/issues?q=is%3Aissue+is%3Aopen+label%3Ajs-toolkit+label%3A2.x).

-You can also get information about released versions and their changes in the [closed milestones page](https://github.com/liferay/liferay-js-toolkit/milestones?state=closed).
+You can also get information about released versions and their changes in the [CHANGELOG](../CHANGELOG.md).

-And if you want to know what's planned for the next version, just visit the [open milestones page](https://github.com/liferay/liferay-js-toolkit/milestones?state=open).

 Now, let's go with the documentation: